 Have you heard of the word “Sambonjime”?
 It’s kind of a Japanese ceremony.
-I wonder if you have a similar ceremony in your country as well.
+I’m wondering if you also have a similar ceremony in your country.
 If you have please tell me.

 *It would be easy to understand what I explain from now on if you remember the following.

 What is “Sambonjime”?

 Sambonjime is written as 三本締め in Japanese. “三本” has the meaning of “three times”, “締め” has the meaning of something like “closing”.
 That means, we do a unique action three times at the end of an event as a closing ceremony.

 Off the topic though we also have another style 一本締め(Ipponjime) as well, but I skip the detail because it would make you confuse easily at the moment.

 We do it at the end of an event, although we don’t always do it at all events.
 It’s difficult to refer to which events we do it exactly, I would say we tend to do it if the event is a traditional stuff.

 How to do “Sambonjime”

 First, let me show you a video people did it.

 They are firemen in Kumamoto, Japan, they did it in their new year event.

 People clapped their hands with a specific rhythm after the man who stands on the centre said something.
 The clapping is Sambonjime.

 What did he say?

 He said “お手を拝借、よーぉ！(Ote o haishaku, yooooo-oh!)”.

 The first part “Ote o haishaku” has the meaning of “Ready to clap your hands”, “Yooooo-oh” is something like “heave-ho!” or “One, two three!”.
 You know, it’s a typical phrase you say if you want to do something with people at the same time.